GuanzhouSong/antd-demo/README.md

 ## how to run
 please make sure Node.js and Yarn are installed.

+To install all the dependencies:

+> npm i

-cd in the src folder, first run:
+first run:

 > yarn mock